reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Ignoring files
 ==============

 In general git is aware of all files in your repository.
 However, it is common that there are files which you do not want to be tracked.
-For example this includes large input files or software executables which your are not allowed to distribute.
+For example this includes large input files or software executables which you are not allowed to distribute.

 You can tell git to ignore files by using what is called a :bash:`.gitignore` file.
 In this file you can add all folders and files which git should ignore, each entry on its own line.
 You can also use regular expressions to specify multiple files.
 Here are some examples from a :bash:`.gitignore` file:

 .. code-block:: bash

    $ cat .gitignore
+   data/raw/
    data/raw_reads.fq.gz
    data/*.fq
+   data/*.fastq.gz
+   *.bam
+   tmp/
    software/
    log/
    !log/.gitkeep

 The above ``.gitignore`` file covers several practical examples of how you can exclude (and keep) files in excluded directories.
 It should be pretty self explanatory what they do.
 Lines starting with ``!`` have a special meaning though.
 It means that this file will **not** be excluded.
 Remember earlier when we said that it is not possible to commit empty directories to a git repository?
-This is a away around this problem.
+This is a way around this problem.

+Especially in bioinformatics you should think carefully about which files belong into a git repository.
+Scripts, small metadata tables, configuration files and documentation are usually good candidates.
+Large raw sequencing files, BAM files or large temporary results should usually not be committed to a normal git repository.
+They are better stored in archives, public databases or data repositories and then referenced from your documentation.

 .. hint::